Web-Jose/Create-Streetview/Planning-Create-Streetview.md

 - **Footer:**

+  - **Project Name and small description:** The project name and small description will be displayed at the top of the footer.
   - **Contact Us:** The contact us link will be a link to the contact us page.
   - **About Us:** The about us link will be a link to the about us page.
   - **Privacy Policy:** The privacy policy link will be a link to the privacy policy page.